 Earlier on Wednesday, data showed U.S. housing starts and permits for future home construction unexpectedly fell in June, but the decline in activity was likely to be short-lived against the backdrop of bullish sentiment among homebuilders.

 Analysts said the data-dependent nature of the Fed means the U.S. dollar could see periods of weakness.

 "The fact that the Fed seems likely to taper stimulus this year should generally see the dollar hold an edge against its rivals.
 But the dollar would be susceptible to any downside surprises to data," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington.

-This wrong-footed investors who had built large bets against sterling in recent weeks expecting further signals of policy easing.
+This wrong-footed investors who had built large bets against sterling in recent weeks expecting further signals on policy easing.

-The Canadian dollar fell after the Bank of Canada said it will hold its benchmark interest rate steady at 1 percent, while the economy remains fragile and inflation stays low.
-The U.S. currency last traded up 0.4 percent at C$1.0416.
+The Canadian dollar fell after the Bank of Canada said it will hold its benchmark interest rate steady at 1 percent while the economy remains fragile and inflation stays low.
+The U.S. currency last traded up 0.5 percent at C$1.0423.

 - Ukraine accuses Russia of "undisguised aggression" as rebels advance |